magento/devdocs/guides/v2.2/cloud/configure/setup-b2b.md

         "magento/extension-b2b": "*"
 5. Save the file.
-6. Run the composer update command to pull all B2B files into your branch.
+6. Update composer to pull all B2B files into your branch.

         composer update